jonduan/proposal/_posts/2016-12-22-climate-change.md

 Nitrogen and Oxygen account for 78 % and 21 % of the atmoshere respectively.

+#### Part I: Introduction and history of the Earth's climate > A little climate physics > Planetary energy balance
 Elements of Thermal Balance:
 Solar Radiation
 Luminosity: 3.9 x 1026 J s-­1 = 6.4 x 107 Wm-­2
 at top of photosphere
 Mean distance from earth: 1.5 x 1011 m
 Flux density at mean radius of earth 1370

+Stefan-Boltzmann Equation: